ConfederacyOfGaia/Gaia/races.md

 - **Speed.** Your base walking speed is 30 feet.
 - **Keen Senses.** You have proficiency in the Perception skill.
 - **Fey Ancestry.** You have advantage on saving throws against being charmed, and magic can't put you to sleep.
-- **Languages.** You speak, read, adn write Common and Elvish.
-- **Elf Weapon Training.** You have proficiency with the longsword, shortsword, shortbow, and longbow.
-- **Feat.** Elves start the game with the Druid Cantrip Feat.

 ## Height and Weight Calculations